MantraOnNet.com: Brhadaranyaka Upanishad

 III.3

 1. Then Bhujyu Lahyayani questioned him.
-'Yajnavalkya,' he said, 'we were wandering as religious students among the Madras, and we came to the house of Patancala Kapya.
+‘Yajnavalkya,’ he said, ‘we were wandering as religious students among the Madras, and we came to the house of Patancala Kapya.
 He had a daughter who was possessed by a gandharva.
-We asked the gandharva, "Who are you?"
-He said, "Sudhanvan Angirasa."
-When we were questioning him about the ends of the worlds, we said to him, "Where have the Pariksitas gone?"
+We asked the gandharva, “Who are you?”
+He said, “Sudhanvan

-�I ask you, Yajnavalka, where have the Pariksitas gone?'
+?I ask you, Yajnavalka, where have the Pariksitas gone?’

-2. He said, "He told you, "They have gone where those who perform the horse-sacrifice go."
-You said, "Where do those who perform the horse-sacrifice go?"
-He said, "This world is thirty-two days' journey of the god's The sun-god. chariot wide, and the earth surrounds it completely, twice as wide.
+2. He said, “He told you, “They have gone where those who perform the horse-sacrifice go.”
+You said, “Where do those who perform the horse-sacrifice go?”
+He said, “This world is thirty-two days’ journey of the god’s chariot wide, and the earth surrounds it completely, twice as wide.
 The ocean surrounds the earth completely, twice as wide.
-The space between Between ocean and sky. is just as wide as the edge of a razor or the wing of a fly.
+The space between is just as wide as the edge of a razor or the wing of a fly.
 Indra, becoming an eagle, handed them over to Vayu.
-Vayu placed them in himself and took them where those who perform the horse-sacrifice have gone."
+Vayu placed them in himself and took them where those who perform the horse-sacrifice have gone.”
 In some such words the gandharva praised Vayu.
 So Vayu is individuality, Vayu is totality.
-Whoever knows this conquers re-death.'
+Whoever knows this conquers re-death.’

 Then Bhujyu Lahyayani fell silent.